Ares-Developers/Ares-docs/new/buildings/prismforwarding.rst

 ````````````````

 The firing origin of the support beam can be set by using the FLH controls on
-the buliding's art entry - :tag:`AlternateFLH0` specifies the rookie support
+the building's art entry - :tag:`AlternateFLH0` specifies the rookie support
 beam origin, :tag:`AlternateFLH1` specifies the elite support beam origin.
 If
-either of these are set to :value:`0,0,0` (the default FLH value) then they will
+either of these is set to :value:`0,0,0` (the default FLH value) then they will
 fall back to using :tag:`PrimaryFireFLH` or :tag:`ElitePrimaryFireFLH`, as
 appropriate.